 Some practitioners prefer to monitor early warts in young children because these warts may spontaneously disappear within 2 years.
 However, not treating the wart can also allow the wart to persist longer and become more resistant.
 Usually, it is more difficult to treat a wart if it has been present for more than 6 months.
 Warts in adults are also more stubborn than in children.

-Below, I listed several treatment options, of which we can provide most of them at Orangeville Foot Clinic.
+Below, I listed several treatment options, of which we can provide you most of them at Orangeville Foot Clinic.

-There is no evidence-based research that suggests covering the warts cures them and is not suggested as a main treatment.
+There is no evidence based research that suggests covering the warts cures them and is not suggested as a main treatment.
 However, covering the wart with an adhesive tape or a duct tape may be considered as a complementary remedy.

 Advantages: Covering the wart can reduce the risk of spreading.
 Low cost.
 No pain.
 Increases the efficacy of the main course of treatment.